Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 You can also explore epic Balboa Park by segway if you prefer.

 In Downtown San Diego, the Gaslamp District is the heart of the city.
-Here you’ll find lively bars, shops, restaurants, art galleries and museums.
+I loved just wandering around here as it was filled with lively bars, shops, restaurants, art galleries and museums.

 For a bit of fun, explore the Gaslamp District by segway.

-La Jolla is an upscale village-style neighborhood in northern San Diego.
+One of my favorite spots in San Diego was La Jolla which is an upscale village-style neighborhood in northern San Diego.
 Known for its rugged coastlines, it’s a great place for a scenic cliff walk with epic ocean views.

-To make sure you don’t miss anything, book onto a San Diego day tour.
+To make sure you don’t miss anything in the city, you can book onto a San Diego day tour.

 You’ll be able to experience all of the scenic highlights of San Diego in one day including the sea lions of La Jolla, the views from the top of Mount Soledad and the wonders of Balboa Park.